nxdir-s/pipelines/README.md

 ### FanOut

 `FanOut` can be used to process data concurrently.
-Useful for I/O bound processes, but it can be used in any situation where you have a slice/map of data and want to introduce concurrent processing
+Useful for I/O bound processes, but it can be used in any situation where you have a slice or map of data and want to introduce concurrency

 ```go
 const MaxFan int = 3